 Service fee revenue.
 Service fee revenue increased \$47.8 million, or 35.6%, in 2015 as compared to 2014.
-The increase in service fee revenue for the year ended December 31, 2015 as compared to 2014 was primarily due to the impact of expanded and new client relationships, including service fee revenues generated by (1) a full year of support operations for a significant new contract with a United States government agency versus a partial year in 2014 and (2) our acquired subsidiaries REV and LAL, beginning in September 2014, Moda in June 2015 and CrossView in August 2015, partially offset by the conclusion or reduction of operations of certain client programs during 2015.
+The increase in service fee revenue in 2015 as compared to 2014 was primarily due to the impact of expanded and new client relationships, including service fee revenues generated by (1) a full year of support operations for a significant new contract with a United States government agency versus a partial year in 2014 and (2) our acquired subsidiaries REV and LAL, beginning in September 2014, Moda in June 2015 and CrossView in August 2015, partially offset by the conclusion or reduction of operations of certain client programs during 2015.